manalsolanki/git-branching-practice/README.md

-Q.1 Which gas is responsible for global warming?
+Q. Which body organ has the smallest bone?

-Q.2 Which body organ has the smallest bone?
+A. Ear